yihuai-gao/robot-message-queue/README.md

 pip install robotmq
 ```

+If you want to run this library on other platforms, you can clone this repository and build from scratch:

 ```bash
 # It is recommended to install all C++ dependencies into your conda environment
 conda install spdlog cppzmq zeromq boost pybind11 -y